Museum Chairman and Chair of Sussex Cricket

 In 2018 Mark closed his business and now spends his time pottering in his large garden, hiding in the workshop, watching cricket at Hove, unless his wife Lyn, his two daughters or his two grandchildren have other plans for him.

-He is now responsible for the setting up and the maintaining of the website with the help of Peter Crowhurst.
+He was responsible for the setting up of the website and is now an administrator of the website along with with Peter Crowhurst.

 Peter joined the Museum in 2016 in response to a request in the club’s newsletter for more volunteers.